kida10-tech/pre-aceleracion-diego-martinez-giardini/README.md

 Throw the hole project you will be able to check and run the different endpoints requested in the challenge.
 The spring security use sendgrid platform to authenticate the user, while a JWT token is used and set as a variable over postman to check every endpoint.

+You will also find a postman collection with notation regarding the different tests executed to check the functionality.